Bone plates are used in internal fixation of fractures. The plate is fixed to the bone by application of screws on both sides of the fracture.

-Bone Plate is a load bearing device.
+Bone Plate is a load-bearing device.
 That means when it is used to fix the fracture, it bears the load transmission.
-This is in contrast to load sharing devices like interlock nails which share the load with bone and do not completely bear it.
+This is, in contrast, to load sharing devices like interlock nails which share the load with bone and do not completely bear it.

-In cases where the fracture well reduced and not comminuted, the transfer of load can be shared by the plated bone as they act as unit.
+In cases where the fracture well reduced and not comminuted, the transfer of load can be shared by the plated bone as they act as a unit.

 In order to minimize this problem a number of factors should be considered when designing a plate:

 - The system of fixation with plates and screw should, together with the bone, from as stable a construct as possible.

 - As little damage as possible should be done to the blood supply to the bone, either by the surgical technique or by the surgical technique or by the implant.
 So that healing of the fracture complex takes place as quickly as possible.

 - The plate should be placed relative to the broken bone so that it is minimally stressed.

 - The plate should be placed relative to the soft tissues so that uninjured tissues are not unduly damaged.
 Ensuring as little damage as possible to the remaining blood supply to the bone.

 - The plate should be made of materials which are as strong as possible and which can tolerate fatigue effects of stress reversals.